VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ## Relabeling

-`vmagent` supports [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config). and also provides the following actions:
+`vmagent` supports [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config).
+It provides the following additional actions:

 * `replace_all`: replaces all of the occurences of `regex` in the values of `source_labels` with the `replacement` and stores the results in the `target_label`.
 * `labelmap_all`: replaces all of the occurences of `regex` in all the label names with the `replacement`.